Arkansas governor signs near-total abortion ban into law

 The bans were pushed by Republicans who want to force the U.S. Supreme Court to revisit its 1973 Roe v.
 Wade decision legalizing abortion nationwide.
 Conservatives believe the court is more open to striking down the decision following former President Donald Trump’s three appointments to the court.

 Hutchinson has signed several major abortion restrictions into law since taking office in 2015, but he had voiced concerns that this bill directly challenges Roe and about the lack of rape and incest exceptions.
+He repeated those concerns as he announced his decision.

 “(The ban) is in contradiction of binding precedents of the U.S. Supreme Court, but it is the intent of the legislation to set the stage for the Supreme Court overturning current case law,” he said in a statement released by his office.
 “I would have preferred the legislation to include the exceptions for rape and incest, which has been my consistent view, and such exceptions would increase the chances for a review by the U.S. Supreme Court.”